Who we are:

 What personal data we collect and why we collect it

 We may collect personal data such as name, email address, personal account preferences; transactional data, such as purchase information; and technical data, such as information about cookies.
-We collect information about you during the checkout process on our store.

 Information from your web browser or mobile device